Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

 ---

+So you have generated your heatmap, now what?
+You are probably thinking:

+> why was this important and how do I understand what the heatmap is telling me?

+Lets find out...

+### Analyzing the heatmap

+In QGIS, a "layer" represents data that you include in your QGIS Project.
+The data can take various forms, such as:

+- **Raster** (image)
+- **Vector** (points, lines, shapes)
+- **Mesh** (a grid of data points) layers

+In this case, the Google Satellite Layer is a tiled _Raster layer_ which pulls its image data from Google satellite photos.
+The **order of the layers** determines the order that items are _visually rendered to the screen_, one on top of the other.
+You can think of the list of layers like a **stack**, where the layer at the bottom is placed _first_, and the layer at top is placed _last_.

+---

 ## Saving Your Heatmap

 This next set of instructions is _technically optional_ for the time being, if you wanted to move on. **You will eventually have to do this step** in **Module Three** though, so we figured we may as well include the needed steps while you still have your QGIS program open!